LeoLMH/Just-Innovations/README.md

 ![alt text](https://github.com/LeoLMH/441-team-project/blob/main/architecture.png?raw=true)

 **Front End**:
-Firsly user will send his/her scripts, rehearsal recording and topic through our front end.
+Firsly user will send a request which contains a script, rehearsal recording and topic through our front end.

 **Back End - Main Handler**:
 The main handler maintains connection and listens to front end's message.
 It fetches all the inputs other engines require and send to them.